TomLisankie/static-roam/README.md

 - uses definable Exit Points for privacy (see below)
 - generates index pages, recently changed, and graphic map pages

+# Theory

+static-roam is somewhat more page-oriented that Roam itself.
+Navigation is by page, the identity of blocks doesn't really appear (Except for generating excerpts for the backlink and recent changes views).

 # Usage

 - create a configuration file by editing `resources/example-config.edn`